GrokCV/website/content/authors/YinruiLi/_index.md

 ---
 # Display name
-title: Dingyi Cui
+title: Yinrui Li

 # Full Name (for SEO)
-first_name: Dingyi
+first_name: Yinrui
-last_name: Cui
+last_name: Li

 # Is this the primary user of the site?
 superuser: true